SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/Mathematics/segmented_sieve.md

     1. Create an array of size (R - L + 1), let's say 'rangeArraySieve[]'.
 Our prime numbers will be derived from this array.

-    2. Find the primes in the range of '2 to R and store them in an array, let's say 'secondaryArray[]'.
+    2. Find the primes in the range of '2 to √R' and store them in an array, let's say 'secondaryArray[]'.
             - Why we have taken '2 to √R'?
 R doesn't overflow the range, so creating this size of array would be safe.
+Value of √R is atmost 10^6

     3. Now start traversing 'secondaryArray and marking it in 'rangeArraySieve according to the following steps: